orbisgis/h2gis/docs/ST_ClusterDBSCAN.md

  - eps  = The maximum distance between two points to be considered in the same neighborhood (must be greater than 0)
  - minPoints = The minimum number of points required to form a cluster.

+⚠️ Important Note: This function loads all geometries into memory to compute clusters.
+For large datasets, this may consume significant memory resources.

 ## Example

 ```sql